Hes-Siemelink/instacli/README.md

 ## Full Example

-Get a flavor of Instacli with this example file `greeting.cli`:
+Get a flavor of Instacli with this example file `greetings.cli`:

 <!-- yaml instacli before
 ${input}: